yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/11. Generated vs Persisted dimension/readme.md

     - **orders** → Direct Query
     - **dim_date** → Dual Mode.
 Rename the table to **date_persisted**.

 4. Create a calculated **date_generated** table by using the below DAX-formula.
-This geenrated table contains the dates based on minimum and maximum o_orderdate values in **orders** table
+This generated table contains the dates based on minimum and maximum o_orderdate values in **orders** table
     ```
     date_generated =
     VAR StartDate = CALCULATE(MIN('orders'[o_orderdate]))